divio/the-opinions-company/README.rst

 * django CMS
 * Blank boilerplate

-Once the new project has been provisioned, check its Addons.
-You need to ensure that the version of django CMS installed matches that in your project.
-You also need to install django CMS Bootstrap 4 (again, check that the versions match).
+Once the new project has been provisioned, see its *Addons* view.

+You need to ensure that the version of django CMS installed matches that in your project (3.5.3).

+You also need to *install* django CMS Bootstrap 4 (version 1.0.1).

 Set the project up locally